XZot1K/Monopoly/README.md

 ## Description:

-    * The game is designed to be very user-friendly and flow controlled.
+    * This Monopoly game is designed to be user-friendly and flow controlled.
 As the player clicks a button or performs an operation it is pretty clear of what can and cannot be done in that particular moment.

 ## Tweaked Rules: